camunda/camunda-docs/versioned_docs/version-8.1/self-managed/zeebe-deployment/operations/backpressure.md

 Zeebe uses adaptive algorithms from [concurrency-limits](https://github.com/Netflix/concurrency-limits) to dynamically calculate the limit.
 Configure Zeebe with one of the backpressure algorithms in the following sections.

+The default values can be found in the [Zeebe broker configuration template](https://github.com/camunda/zeebe/blob/main/dist/src/main/config/broker.standalone.yaml.template) in section `# backpressure`.

 #### Fixed limit

 With **fixed limit**, one can configure a fixed value of the limit.